SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Twenty-one.
 You're good at being cute.*

-"What are you taking notes on?"
+"What are you writing a letter about?"

-Twilight blushes and moves her notes farther from my view.
+Twilight blushes and moves her letter farther from my view.
 "Stuff and things."

 *Twenty.
 Where'd that blush come from?*